coop152/obsidian-vaults/System Architecture (25212)/Beyond Multicore - Future Machines.md

 - There will be some **frontend** node(s) that regular users will interact with
 	- These contain user functions (e.g. compile programs to be run, read out results, start a procedure, etc.) and take the load of user interaction off of the compute nodes

 These networks of devices can come together to make supercomputers/clusters that are essentially incomprehensible in scale.
 The most powerful supercomputer (as of time of writing) is the Frontier in the Oak Ridge National Laboratory in the US, with 8,730,112 total cores across all computers.
-It is capable of 1,685.65 PetaFLOP/s, while drawing 21.1 megawatts of power.
+It is theoretically capable (Rpeak) of 1,685.65 PetaFLOP/s, while drawing 21.1 megawatts of power, though real world performance (Rmax) is closer to "just" 1,102.00 PetaFLOP/s.